DeFi Technologies Inc.: Valour Enters Swiss Market with HBAR and ICP Staking ETP Listings on SIX Swiss Exchange

 - Accelerating Toward 100 ETPs in Europe: With this launch, Valour now offers over 75 ETPs across Europe and continues to expand its footprint in line with its goal of reaching 100 ETPs by the end of 2025.

-TORONTO, July 17, 2025 (GLOBE NEWSWIRE) -- DeFi Technologies (the "Company" or "DeFi Technologies") (Nasdaq: DEFT) (CBOE CA: DEFI) (GR: R9B), a financial technology company bridging the gap between traditional capital markets and decentralized finance ("DeFi"), is pleased to announce that its subsidiary, Valour Inc., and Valour Digital Securities Limited (together, "Valour"), a leading issuer of exchange traded products ("ETPs") has successfully listed two digital asset ETPs on the SIX Swiss Exchange-marking its inaugural product launch in Switzerland.
+TORONTO, July 17, 2025))), a financial technology company bridging the gap between traditional capital markets and decentralized finance ("DeFi"), is pleased to announce that its subsidiary, Valour Inc., and Valour Digital Securities Limited (together, "Valour"), a leading issuer of exchange traded products ("ETPs") has successfully listed two digital asset ETPs on the SIX Swiss Exchange-marking its inaugural product launch in Switzerland.

 The newly listed products are: